zhujingyang520/vlsi_project/README.md

 recommended to go through the floorplan section of the official workshop to understand the role of floorplan for the complex VLSI chip design.

-For design import step, the sampled `mmc.view` is included in `scripts` directory for your reference.
+The first step is to import the synthesised netlist into `layout` directory.
+This is done in the script `top.tcl` and `mmc.view` located in directory `scripts`.
+A sampled `mmc.view` is included in `scripts` directory for your reference.
 As before, the file path of Nangate FreePDK should be varied on your system.
 You should modify the content of `mmc.view` to cater for your system settings.
 It is recommended to understand how we define the